Candid photography: Camera equipment

 Unobtrusive camera equipment, often small in size, is preferred for candid photography to avoid disturbing subjects.
-Black-painted cameras have long been preferred.

-Candid photography also typically requires use of available light since flash alerts subjects to the camera and may startle them, causing them to react or become self-conscious and stage their photo appearance rather than behaving naturally.
-For this reason, early candid photography took place outdoors, where the sun provides ample light.
+Candid photography also typically requires use of available light since flash alerts subjects to the camera and may startle them and cause them to react or become self-conscious and stage their photo appearance rather than behaving naturally.
+For that reason, early candid photography took place outdoors, where the sun provides ample light.
 Indoor candid photography required the development of more sensitive films with higher film speeds (ISO) and aggressive methods of developing films ("push processing") to increase sensitivity.
 Therefore, candid photography was historically associated with the grainy, high contrast images that result from these techniques.
 The introduction of digital cameras has made it easier to take pictures in low light conditions without flash.
-Full-frame DSLR cameras have brought high-ISO noise to historically low levels, allowing for clean, saturated images at speeds up to and beyond ISO 6400.
+Full-frame DSLR cameras have brought high-ISO noise to historically low levels, allowing for clean, saturated images at higher ISO.

-Although point and shoot cameras with affordable lenses have been used widely for candid photography, the resulting photographs can suffer from vignetting, distortion and over saturation of color.
-Due to short reaction times for the photographer, exposure or focus may be slightly off.
-Since flash cannot be used, pictures are often taken at low shutter speeds and show blurring from movement of the subject, or camera shaking.
-All these faults are usually considered acceptable because of the limitations of candid photography.

-Candid film photographers have been forced to use black and white, rather than color film because of its greater film speed.
-This has given candid photos a characteristic appearance.
-Film provides roughly 3 stops more dynamic range compared to earlier digital cameras.
-However, improved, smaller digital cameras are providing photographers with increased dynamic range, greater lens speeds and sharpness, enabling them to capture high quality candid images.